Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 Hopefully this will still display the version of our primary Python 3 installation.

-IMPORTANT NOTE: Note that as Nov 4, 2020, the automatic installation of `libpng` that `brew install open-babel` triggers seems to break `pkg-config` and some other things e.g. Python 3 module `h5pyd`:
+IMPORTANT NOTE: The automatic installation of `libpng` triggered by `brew install open-babel` can break `pkg-config` and some other things like Python 3 module `h5pyd`:

     pkg-config
     # dyld: Symbol not found: __cg_png_create_info_struct